Digital marketing has become popular these days. With the abundance of information today, beginners are left to sift through what is valuable.

 The Three Phases of Business

 - First Phase: Wandering, lost, and aimless in the desert.

 - Second Phase: Hair on fire, racing to get in critical mass as much as possible.

-- Third Phase: Improving processes and systems to the extent that you can take yourself out of the business and employ others to operate.
+- Third Phase: Improving processes and systems to the extent that you can take yourself out of the business and employ others.